zhangyifengdavid/ME5406_Course_Project/README.md

 * Epsilon
   Red/0.7, Green/0.8, Blue/0.9

-Note: I don't pull all plots here, but you can find all of them in the ./Results file
+Note: I didn't put all the plots here, but you can find all of them in the ./Results file

 ### Reference
 Morvan Zhou